 On this page:

-New regulations are now in place requiring fuel retailers in Victoria to start and complete onboarding to a new fuel finder feature ahead of sharing fuel price data for publishing on the Service Victoria app.
+New regulations are now in place requiring fuel retailers in Victoria to register and share their fuel price data with Service Victoria.
+This data is now published on Servo Saver, a new feature within the Service Victoria app.

-This will help Victorians make informed choices about where to refuel.
+Servo Saver compares fuel prices from more than 1,200 fuel retailers across the state.
+This helps Victorians make informed choices about where to refuel.

 The new regulations have been made under the Australian Consumer Law and Fair Trading Act 2012.
 They follow 6 months of public consultation with industry and the community.